 Beeston I Anglesey I Delamere I Tattenhall I Burwardsley

 The aim is to help equip young people with the physical and mental skills to survive in the natural modern world.
 Each session aims to encourage young people to embrace nature, whilst cooperating and communicating with others.
 During the session groups may be challenged to make a shelter suitable to protect from different elements as well as prepare and light a fire suitable to make a hot drink or cook bread on it.
 Tutors will always aim to progress the skills the pupils come with, and where suitable give responsibility of using wood craft knives to aid their fire making.
-If schools have been involved with forestry skills, then this is a brilliant activity to develop and challenge the skills they have in a new environment.
+If schools have been involved with forest schools, then this is a brilliant activity to develop and challenge the skills they have in a new environment.

 In the natural surroundings we use areas of the woodland to test survival skills and learn how to live using only the bare essentials.
 We have certain areas dedicated to bush craft and survival which allows for the woodland to be sustainably maintained.

 - Trust and responsibility around fires and stoves

 - Skills and techniques for survival in the natural environment